Birion/librium/docs/alembic_usage.md

 2. Drop all tables in the database
 3. Run `alembic upgrade head` to recreate the schema from scratch

-## Integration with Pony ORM
+## Integration with SQLAlchemy

-The Alembic configuration in this project is set up to work with Pony ORM.
-The `env.py` file includes code to generate SQLAlchemy metadata from Pony ORM entities, which Alembic uses to detect schema changes.
+The Alembic configuration in this project is set up to work directly with SQLAlchemy.
+The `env.py` file includes code to use SQLAlchemy metadata, which Alembic uses to detect schema changes.

-When you make changes to your Pony ORM models, Alembic will detect those changes and generate appropriate migration scripts.
+When you make changes to your SQLAlchemy models, Alembic will detect those changes and generate appropriate migration scripts.